-Landscape sensitivity y to new woodland p planting The enclosed, coast in the so • cape which opens ou t as it reaches the sa and dunes and A mosaic of habitats demonstrating succession from the coast to inland.
+Landscape sensitivity to new woodland planting The enclosed, intimate valley landscape which opens out as it reaches the sand dunes and coast in the south of the LCA.
+A mosaic of habitats demonstrating succession from the coast to inland.
 Significant areas of the landscape are internationally/nationally designated as SAC/SSSI/NNR for nature conservation.
 The upper reaches of the valleys are clothed in woodland with a large amount of ancient woodland.
 Key sensitivities The nationally important historic and archaeological features including prehistoric forts and hut circles.
 Much of the valley system is part of the Grade I Registered Park and Garden of Stackpole Court.
 Stackpole Warren Special Historic Landscape includes the southern part of the LCA.
 Scenic beaches with distinctive coastal views.
-Undeveloped skylines which are open and expansive at the coast, transitioning to wooded in the valleys.
-The tranquil and naturalistic qualities of the area and the strong historic sense of place.
+Undeveloped skylines which are open and expansive at the coast, transitioning to wooded in the valleys. strong historic sense nse of place.
 Overview Stackpole Warren has high sensitivity to woodland creation due to the internationally important semi- natural sand dune habitats and the well-preserved nationally important archaeological remains.
 Opportunities in this part of the LCA are limited to extending the existing successional woodland, although this would need to be carefully managed so that it is not detrimental to other special qualities of the landscape.
 Sensitivity to woodland planting within the valleys is reduced due to the extensive woodland cover already present in these parts of the LCA.
 There are opportunities to extend or restructure these woodlands, however this would need to respect the historic character of the landscape and its past alteration, particularly those areas within the Stackpole Court Registered Park and Garden (Grade I) and/or Stackpole Warren Special Historic Landscape.
 Landscape sensitivity to all scales of mixed woodland for this LCA is high.
-Landscape Sensitivity S cores Small-scale broadleaved woodlands (≤5ha) Low Small-medium scale broadleaved woodlands (>5- 15ha) Low Medium-scale broadleaved woodlands (>15-30ha) Low-moderate Large-scale broadleaved woodlands (>30ha) High
+Landscape Sensitivity Scores Small-scale broadleaved woodlands (≤5ha) Low Small-medium scale broadleaved woodlands (>5- 15ha) Low Medium-scale broadleaved woodlands (>15-30ha) Low-moderate Large-scale broadleaved woodlands (>30ha) High